 6.2.3.3 Object collection operating mode

 Object collection operating mode (OBJECT_COLLECTION) refers to the case in which multiple objects are distributed via the Object Distribution Method.
+The list of objects to be distributed is described by an object manifest document as specified in clause 6.1.2.
+The objects listed in the manifest are distributed only once.
+Each object listed in the manifest is pulled by the MBSTF from the location indicated prior to inclusion in the FLUTE Session corresponding to the MBS Distribution Session.

 In this operating mode, the FDT Instance should describe all objects that are part of the collection.